eCubed/DevNotes/2019-06-08-03-templating-accessing-external-templates-from-component.md

 really apply to a simple panel component where we merely and always want to display the contents of the `<ng-template>`, but there are instances where we might want to show contents of one `<ng-template>` vs. another `<ng-template>`'s.

-Also, it is possible to let `<ng-templates>` we put inside our component's tags, to get hold of certain values passed into our component or generated from inside our component for some additional control of how to render contents.
+Also, it is possible to let `<ng-templates>` we put inside our component's tags, to get hold of certain values from inside our component for some additional control of how to render contents.
 We will explore multiple `<ng-template>`s and exposing some values to `<ng-template>`